eclipse-iceoryx/iceoryx/doc/error-handling.md

 It would be desirable to allow the possibility to provide additional messages (or even general functions/arguments) to the error handler, which is currently missing.
 This can be combined with the addition of error location to the error handler.

-An optional stack-trace (at least in Debug Mode) may also prove very useful.
+An optional stack-trace (at least in debug mode) may also prove very useful.
-What is needed to have a limited stack-trace even in Release Mode?
+What is needed to have a limited stack-trace even in release mode?

-## Debug vs. Release Mode
+## Debug vs. release mode
-We need to further clarify behavior in Release and Debug Mode of the error handler and Expects and Ensures (and maybe the logger as well).
+We need to further clarify behavior in Release and debug mode of the error handler and Expects and Ensures (and maybe the logger as well).
 Can we have a release build with additional information? (e.g. symbols for a stack-trace).

 ## Assert
 Do we want an Assert in addition to Expects and Ensures?
-If so, shall it possibly be active in Release Mode or only Debug Mode?
+If so, shall it possibly be active in release mode or only debug mode?

 In principle with a sufficiently powerful Assert or Expects (resp.
 Ensures), this should not be needed (they are equivalent in their functionality).